rangle/ngCourse2/handout/forms/template-driven/template-model-binding.md

 ```

 ### Two-Way Binding
-The corollary to having one-way binding is, of course, to have two-way data binding.

-The default behavior for Angular 2 is to assume one-way binding, but two-way is still available in the case you should need it.
+While Angular 2 assumes one-way binding by default, two-way binding is still available if you need it.

 In order to have access to two-way binding in template-driven forms, use the “Banana-Box” syntax (`[(ngModel)]="propertyName"`).

-Be sure to declare all of the properties you will need, on the component.
+Be sure to declare all of the properties you will need on the component.

 ```html
 <form #signupForm="ngForm" (ngSubmit)=register(signupForm)>